Women's outfitworksmart casual

 Get the proportions right

-Neck folds twice to sit just below the chin; body skims the torso without compressing.
+Fine-gauge and close to the body — the layering piece under blazers, slip dresses, and pinafores; the fold sits just under the jaw.
 For the wide-leg trousers: high-rise at the natural waist; leg falls straight from hip to floor with no taper.

 Why the colours work